Today's trends for tomorrow's business

 Here’s how to make it easier

-Even before the latest headlines changed the telecommuting landscape, working remotely has been appealing for a lot of reasons: You don’t have to commute, you’re in charge of your daily routine, and you can work for a company you love that just happens to be in a different city.
+Even before the latest headlines changed the telecommuting landscape, working remotely has been appealing for a lot of reasons: You don’t have a soul-sucking commute, you’re in charge of your daily routine, and you can work for a company you love that just happens to be in a different city.
 (If you’re a remote worker in Vermont you can even get a cash bonus for being so awesome.)

 According to research by HR consulting firm Robert Half, 77 percent of employees say they would take a job that allows telecommuting at least some of the time.
 And since 75 percent of managers say they are open to their employees telecommuting, it’s no surprise that working from home is a commonly-used perk used to attract new hires.

-Solutions: Daily morning meetings are a great way to touch base and let remote workers know what’s going on in the office and how various projects are progressing.
+Solutions: Daily morning video conferences are a great way to touch base and let remote workers know what’s going on in the office and how various projects are progressing.
 And if you aren’t already using collaboration software, now is the time to try it: Google and Microsoft are is giving free access to G Suite and Teams for a limited time.

 Time zone bingo

-Is the remote worker OK with 7am meetings in their time zone, or will the in-house team have to rearrange meeting times to include them?
-Will they be disconnected from the team if they log off at 3pm because it’s 5 where they live?
+Is the remote worker OK with 7am meetings in their time zone, or will you have to rearrange meeting times to include them?
+Will they feel disconnected if they log off at 3pm because it’s 5 where they live?

-Solutions: If you haven’t already, square away expected hours up front - ideally during the hiring process.
-This goes for remote managers, too: If a New York manager needs to have morning meetings but their team is in California, the team should be given a say in the matter.
+Solutions: If you haven’t already, square away expected hours for employees in every time zone now.
+This goes for remote managers, too.
+If a New York manager needs to have morning meetings but their team is in California, the team should be given a say in the matter.

 Toxic office culture